 - has a page with a ton if great info on choosing a canoe and a lot about frictional resistance and hull speed.

 makes high quality carbon fiber canoes and SUP's.

 Cal Stenso builds beautiful wood strip boats under the Velocity brand

-Everett Crozier build some of the best canoes available.
-His Crozier canoes are in such demand he has never needed a website.
+Everett Crozier builds some of the best canoes available.
+Crozier canoes are in such demand he has never needed a website.
 Give him a call if you're interested in one of his boats.

 Who races canoes?